6 min read · Cost

 Quick Answers

-30-60 minutes for a typical single-family home; longer if you find things to investigate.
+Thirty to sixty minutes for a typical single-family home, longer if you find things that send you back for a closer look.

-After major weather events, when you find multiple suspect locations, or before listing the home for sale.
+After major weather events, when you find the same flag at multiple locations, or before listing the home for sale.

 Sources